I am Caitie. Welcome to my wrestling match where I will take on despair. And my cPTSD. And my sons.

 I can’t spell.
 Please excuse all the gratuitous spelling mistakes.

 My Ted keeps a list of the absentminded things I say, and if you ask him nicely he might read them to you.
-(Quotes like, “Just because I’m going the wrong way on a one way doesn’t mean I don’t know where I’m going.”)
+(Quotes like, “Just because I’m going the wrong way on a one way doesn’t mean I don’t know where I’m going.”
+I knew where we were.
+I knew it was one block and that we’d be law abiding again.
+NBD.)